Fox Pop: Plot

 The painted-silver fox (left) and his next-door cell mate (right) make their escape.
 Animation by Rudy Larriva.

 At nine o'clock, the silver foxes escape.
 The painted fox feigns joy at being set free, but deliberately falls back, re-enters his cage and re-locks the door.
 Now alone, he notices a tag attached to his cage, reading, "This skin reserved for 'Silver Fox Cape for Mrs. Van Dough".
-He finally understands that the radio advertisement was not promoting live fox pets, but coats made from their pelts.
-His question of how his skin will be removed is then answered by the sound of the trapper sharpening his ax outside, thus realizing the true meaning of the silver fox's throat-cutting gesture, and is thrown into a panic.
+This, and his question of how his skin will be removed being then answered by the sound of the trapper sharpening his ax outside, thus realizing the true meaning of the silver fox's throat-cutting gesture, has him finally understand that the radio advertisement was not promoting live fox pets, but coats made from their pelts, throwing him into a panic.

-As the trapper approaches the fox's cage, ax in hand, the fox grabs the cage key, unlocks his cage and flees into the woods.
+As the trapper enters, ax in hand, the fox grabs the cage key, unlocks his cage and flees into the woods.
 Angered, the trapper sends his hunting dogs after him.
-After a long chase, the fox jumps into a lake and swims to the other side, where he notices the silver paint has washed away.
+After a long chase, the fox jumps into a lake and swims to the other side, where he notices the silver paint has washed off.
 Believing this to be his ticket to safety, he stops the dogs and informs them he is not and never was a silver fox, and therefore no longer have a reason to chase him, but the dogs respond, "Silver Shmilver... as long as you're a fox!" and proceed to beat him up.

 The flashback ends and the fox ends his story with "And that's what's bitin' me.
 That's what!", and in a surprising show of support, the crows drop down and finish destroying the radio.